 How do you hire 1,000 employees ASAP when you’re the untested new kid on the block?

-That was the challenge Visteon Corporation faced right before Ford spun off the automobile parts manufacturer in June 2000.
+That was the challenge Visteon Corporation faced right before Ford spun off the automobile parts manufacturer.
 “How were we going to handle this large hiring effort cost-effectively since we were starting from scratch?” recalls Carolyn Rice, Staffing and Recruiting Manager.

 Visteon had another hiring challenge: it no longer belonged to one of the hallowed names in automobile manufacturing.
 “In Detroit, there is the Big Three rule.
 It was going to be a hard sell getting people to work for a brand new spin-off that wasn’t part of the Big Three,” explains Rice.